While all of Ireland claims St. Patrick as its patron saint, the real St. Patrick is most closely associated with the counties of Northern Ireland.

 An added bonus is that Northern Ireland contains some of Europe’s most spectacular scenery, especially along the northern and western seacoast.
 From the Giant’s Causeway (a UNESCO World Heritage Site) to the magnificent glens of Antrim, Northern Ireland is a visual delight and a walker’s paradise.

 In County Down, you can explore the misty Mourne Mountains, lush forest parks, and winding coastline.
-A County Down must-see is elegant Mount Stewart House, an eighteenth-century estate that boasts one of the finest gardens in the British Isles, and Castlewellan, an impressive Victorian castle that now houses a Christian conference center.
+A County Down must-see is elegant Mount Stewart House, an eighteenth-century estate that boasts one of the finest gardens in the British Isles.

 Follow the links below to learn more about sites in Northern Ireland connected to the life of St. Patrick.